NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Quick.md

 Choose two ability boosts.
 One must be to **Charisma** or **Constitution**, and one is a free ability boost.

 You're trained in the Deception skill and the Undead Lore skill.
-You gain the [[Feats/Charming Liar|Charming Liar]] skill feat.
+You gain the [[Charming Liar|Charming Liar]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*